Do you have a formal Business Plan for your business?

 What personal and professional development areas are important for the year ahead?
 What do you want to do to develop personally and professionally?
 How can you ensure this happens?

-If you would like to use my Business Plan template click on the image below to access your choice of a Word or Pages document.
-Feel free to then make it your own – delete parts that don’t resonate with you, add parts that do, go to town!
+If you would like to use my Business Plan template click on the image below to access it via my Free Resources page.
 And feel free to tag me on social media (Instagram, Facebook, Twitter) while you create your Business Plan – I’d love to witness you do so!

 If you know someone who might find this article and template useful, please forward it to them.
 And if you want one-on-one support from an award-winning coach in bringing your business vision and goals to life – please check out my business coaching packages here.

 Okay, it’s time to go put some finishing touches on the recent version of my own Business Plan!

 ENJOYED THIS ARTICLE?
 PLEASE SHARE WIDE + FAR: